TEAM INFORMATION & RESOUCES

 Be sure to check out the Team Management Resources webpage for information to help with team organization and recruitment, outreach, budget, and more!

 Right after Kickoff, your team may start to look at various strategies on how to best play the game and what aspects you may want to prototype.
-Consider reviewing the Effective FIRST Strategies for Design & Competition and the Prototyping 101 prior to Kickoff.
+Consider reviewing the Effective FIRST Strategies for Design & Competition and the Prototyping 101 before Kickoff.

 As your team works throughout the build season, you may need help with things like CAD or even Bumpers.
-We have compiled several resources to help with CAD depending on which program you use and have created a brand-new Bumper Guide (with the foundation for this document coming from a FIRST Alum!)
+We have compiled several resources to support CAD, depending on which program you use, and have created a new Bumper Guide (with the foundation for this document coming from a FIRST Alum!).

 At some point before your first event, your team will need to select your Drive Team.
 Check out the Guide to Selecting Drivers and the Improving Driver Performance guides if you need assistance in either area.